This post is a guest post from Chrissy at A Plan to Prosper.

 Credit cards have become a way to create cashless transactions allowing consumers to buy now and pay later.
 The convenience of the credit card has helped hundreds of millions of consumers purchase anything from a small latte to a lavish vacation.

-Our desire to get what we want when we want it, not be willing to wait and pay cash, and feeling a sense of entitlement to possess and use a credit card, has clearly proven our reliance on this piece of plastic.
+Our desire to get what we want when we want it, not be willing to wait and pay cash, and feeling a sense of entitlement to possess and use a credit card has proven our reliance on this piece of plastic.

-Over the years, the credit card has evolved adding countless perks and rewards for its consumers.
-From cash back rewards to airline miles to free fraud protection, the credit card has made claim to being the way to pay for the day to day expenses.
+Over the years, the credit card has evolved, adding countless perks and rewards for its consumers.
+From cash back rewards to airline miles to free fraud protection, the credit card has made a claim to being the way to pay for the day-to-day expenses.

 The overall convenience of the coveted credit card has made it a widely acceptable form of payment in establishments from coffee shops to world theme parks.
-More and more we are seeing the credit card being marketed as a necessity in life.
+We are increasingly seeing credit cards being marketed as a necessity in life.

 Why Credit Cards Are So Confusing

-When I was 21 years old, I received my very first invite to be a part of the world of consumer credit cards.
-For me, credit cards were a way to get what I wanted when I wanted, not having to wait to save up cash.
+When I was 21 years old, I received my first invitation to be a part of consumer credit cards.
+For me, credit cards were a way to get what I wanted, not having to wait to save up the cash.

 What is so confusing about credit cards is that people believe that it is free money.
 Most people do not consider the interest or the monthly payments when they sign up for the first time.
 And, because credit is available instantaneously, most people just sign the dotted line and start the path down the consumer credit lane.

-The younger generation is targeted when they become of age and most of them are uneducated about exactly what a credit card is.
+The younger generation is targeted when they become of age, and most are uneducated about what a credit card is.
 All they know is what the credit card companies want them to know.

 Why Credit Cards Are So Dangerous